Pvt. Edward George Wills Jr.

+It was from Mariveles late in the afternoon that Edward began what would later become known as the death march.
+The first night the POWs were marched all night.
 What made things worse for Edward and the other prisoners was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
-It got to the point that even though the Japanese attempted to keep the prisoners from the water they POWS still went to the wells.
+It got to the point that even though the Japanese attempted to keep the prisoners from the water the POWS still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.

-camp, an unfinished Filipino traing base had one
+unfinished Filipino training base that had one

 water faucet for 12,000 POWs.
 Men died

 waiting for a drink, while others died from the

 diseases that ran wild among the sick POWs.

 The situation was so bad that the Japanese opened